 Although it's not an official holiday, millions of employers give their employees the day off, and many people use that day to get a jump-start on their holiday shopping.
 A similar day in Canada and Great Britain is called "Boxing Day."

-Black Friday has become somewhat of a marketing sensation in recent years.
+Black Friday has become a marketing sensation in recent years.
 Since 2005, it has been the busiest shopping day of the year.
-To lure shoppers, retailers routinely open their doors as early as 4 a.m. and offer special sales and promotions to the shoppers that arrive early.
+To lure shoppers, retailers routinely open their doors very early in the morning (and in some cases, Thanksgiving evening!) and offer special sales and promotions to the shoppers that arrive early.

 Some of the special deals offered by stores are only available in limited quantities.
 That is why some shoppers intent on getting the best deals often camp out in front of stores overnight so that they'll be the first in line when the doors open.

 But why Black Friday?
 There are a couple of explanations of how this name came about.

 Historians believe the name started in Philadelphia in the mid-1960s.
 Bus drivers and police used “Black Friday" to describe the heavy traffic that would clog city streets the day after Thanksgiving as shoppers headed to the stores.

 According to this alternative explanation, Black Friday is the day when retailers finally begin to turn a profit for the year.
 In accounting terms, operating at a loss (losing money) is called being “in the red" because accountants traditionally used red ink to show negative amounts (losses).

 Positive amounts (profits) were usually shown in black ink.
 Thus, being “in the black" is a good thing because it means stores are operating at a profit (making money).